-- 4.7.1 Any component which may normally be disassembled during servicing shall be designed so that it can not be reassembled improperly without providing an external visual indication, when the valve is returned to service. - 4.7.2 With the exception of valve seats, all parts intended for field replacement shall be capable of being disassembled and reassembled using tools normally employed by the trade. - 4.7.3 All components shall be non-detachable during normal operation of the valve. - 4.7.4 Failure of the sealing assembly diaphragms or seals shall not prevent the valve from opening. - 4.7.5 Sealing surfaces of sealing assemblies, including the sealing assembly seat ring, shall have corrosion resistance equivalent to brass or bronze and have sufficient width of surface contact to withstand ordinary wear and tear, rough usage, compression stresses and damage due to pipe scale or foreign matter carried by the water. - 4.7.6 Springs and diaphragms shall not fracture or rupture during 5 000 cycles of normal operation, when tested in accordance with 6.2. - 4.7.7 There shall be no sign, on visual examination, of damage to the sealing assembly after testing for the operational requirements of 4.14 in accordance with 6.11 and 6.12. - 4.7.8 When wide open, the sealing assembly shall bear against a definite stop.
-The opening of the valve or the reaction of the water shall not permanently twist, bend or fracture valve parts. - 4.7.9 Where rotation or sliding motion is required, the part or its bearing shall be made of a corrosion-resistant material.
-Materials lacking corrosion resistance shall be fitted with bushings, inserts or other parts made of corrosion-resistant materials at those points where freedom of movement is required. - 4.7.10 A valve having a differential of the sealing assembly exceeding 1,16 to 1 for a service pressure range of 0,14 MPa (1,4 bar) to rated working pressure shall be provided with an anti-seat latch that prevents the valve from resetting automatically.
-The valve shall require manual means to return the valve to the ready (set) condition.
-It shall not be possible to return the valve to the ready (set) condition before draining the pipe work. - 4.7.11 A valve having a differential of 1,16 to 1 or less over a service pressure range of 0,14 MPa (1,4 bar) to rated working pressure shall be provided with means to prevent the valve from automatically returning to the ready (set) condition and to permit draining of the pipework after the valve has tripped.
+- 4.7.1 Any component that is normally disassembled during servicing shall be designed so that it cannot be reassembled improperly without providing an external visual indication when the valve is returned to service. - 4.7.2 With the exception of valve seats, all parts intended for field replacement shall be capable of being disassembled and reassembled using tools normally employed by the trade. - 4.7.3 All components shall be non-detachable during normal operation of the valve. - 4.7.4 Failure of the sealing assembly diaphragms or seals shall not prevent the valve from opening. - 4.7.5 Seat surfaces of sealing assemblies shall have a corrosion resistance equivalent to brass or bronze and have sufficient width of surface contact to withstand ordinary wear and tear, rough usage, compression stresses and damage due to pipe scale or foreign matter carried by the water. - 4.7.6 Springs and diaphragms shall not fracture or rupture during 5 000 cycles of normal operation when tested in accordance with 6.2. - 4.7.7 There shall be no sign, on visual examination, of damage to the sealing assembly after testing for the operational requirements of 4.14 in accordance with 6.10 and 6.12. - 4.7.8 When wide open, the sealing assembly shall bear against a definite stop.
+The opening of the valve or reaction of the water shall not permanently twist, bend or fracture valve parts.

+- 4.7.9 Where rotation or sliding motion is required, the part or its bearing shall be made of a corrosion-resistant material.
+Materials lacking corrosion resistance shall be fitted with bushings, inserts or other parts made of corrosion-resistant materials at those points where freedom of movement is required. - 4.7.10 Means shall be provided to prevent the valve from automatically returning to the ready (set) condition and to permit draining of the pipework after the valve has tripped.
 Manual or external means shall be provided to return the valve to the ready (set) condition.

-4.8 Leakage (see 6.8)
+4.8 Leakage (see 6.7)

-- 4.8.1 There shall be no leakage, permanent distortion or rupture of a valve, when an internal pressure of twice the rated working pressure is applied for 5 min with the sealing assembly open in accordance with 6.8.1. - 4.8.2 No leakage shall be permitted across the sealing assembly into the intermediate chamber or into the alarm port, when tested in accordance with 6.8.2.
-There shall be no leakage, permanent distortion or rupture of a valve at an internal pressure of twice the rated working pressure applied to the upstream side of the sealing assembly for 2 h with the downstream end pressurized in accordance with 6.8.2
+- 4.8.1 There shall be no leakage, permanent distortion or rupture of a valve when an internal pressure of twice the rated working pressure is applied for 5 min with the sealing assembly open when tested in accordance with 6.7.1. - 4.8.2 There shall be no leakage, permanent distortion or rupture of a valve at an internal pressure of twice the rated working pressure applied to the upstream side of the sealing assembly for 2 h with the downstream end vented in accordance with 6.7.2.